Files Over Miles

 Content of this section is hidden, You must be registered and activate your account to see this content.
 See this link to read how you can remove this limitation:

-2 This Standard may involve hazardous materials, operations, and equipment.
-The Standard does not purport to address all of the safety problems associated with its use.
-The user of this Standard should establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+NOTE: This Standard may involve hazardous materials, operations, and equipment.
+This Standard does not purport to address all of the safety problems associated with its use.
+It is the responsibility of the user of this Standard to establish appropriate safety and health practices and to determine the applicability of regulatory limitations before use.

 Code: